 A second alternative is to keep your policy in force, but to reduce the face amount of coverage.
 Using this option will provide you with less in insurance benefit, but it will also lessen the amount of premium that you are required to pay.
 This could help to ease up on your expenses.

 For those who are younger and in relatively good health, another possibility could be to convert from a permanent policy to term coverage.
 Doing so could actually provide you with even more death benefit for less premium.
+But if your health isn’t the best, you can still get the best no exam life insurance that is available to you.

 If you go this route, however, be careful that you have your new coverage in place prior to cancelling your current coverage.
 You don’t want to run the risk of being without any coverage at all should an unfortunate circumstance occur in the interim.

 Certainly, depending on a group plan through an employer is another viable alternative – but only in the vein that it is a temporary form of coverage that will typically end when your employment terminates.
+Life insurance through an employer is a great way to get life insurance coverage if you plan on being there until you retire.
+Just because you have insurance through an employer doesn’t mean that you should cancel your private insurance plan.